-- Revocation: Your parole may be revoked, and you may be returned to prison for the remainder of the original sentence.
+- Full revocation: The parolee returns to prison for the rest of the original sentence.

-- Fines: In some circumstances, a fine may be imposed for a parole violation.
+- Fines: In some circumstances, the parole board may impose a fine or order to pay administrative costs for a parole violation.

 Get Professional Legal Help With Your Parole Issue